Higham, South Yorkshire: The village

 The village of Higham is also known locally as 'Hickam', as the saying goes: 'Higham where they fry'em, Hickam where they stick'em.'
 Most of the population lived on 3 main rows of houses: Old Row, New Row and Concrete Row, although only the New Row now survives.
 Most of those houses were built to house the Coal Miners who used to work at the nearby collieries.
 There used to be 3 pubs in the village: The Hermit Inn, The Miners Inn and The Engineers Arms.
 The Miners Inn has been demolished, The Hermit Inn is now a curry shop leaving only The Engineers Arms.
 During the last few decades the village has changed greatly with a lot of new, modern houses that greatly contrast with the older houses of the New Row.
 People have moved into the village seeking peace and quiet but with easy access to the M1 Motorway.

 Location

 Higham is surrounded by the villages of Gawber, Barugh Green, Dodworth, Redbrook and Pogmoor.
 Other places of note nearby are the villages of Silkstone, Cawthorne and Darton.
 Nearby places include Captain and Hugset Woods, and Higham Reservoir.
 Higham used to have a small drift mine known as the Higham Pumping Station.
-The drift was used for coal to come from Redbrook colliery and then up the belt track to Dodworth colliery to the screens and washers.
+The drift was used for coal to come from Redbrook Colliery and then up the belt track to Dodworth colliery to the screens and washers.
 There was an even older shaft that could still be seen in the 1970s.

 Place of worship

 The village has a Methodist Chapel that also now houses the local Post Office.
-The chapel is open Sundays for Morning worship & Evensong.
+The chapel is open on Sundays for morning worship and evensong.